 And now the thought of having a hanging vegetable garden has my mouth watering!
-For those of you who always wanted to grow your own vegetables but had limited space, there is no excuse now – hanging vertical gardens are the way to go!
+For those of you who always wanted to grow your own vegetables but lacked the space, there is no excuse now – hanging gardens are the way to go!

 Why Are Hanging Vegetable Gardens a Great Idea?

-It is a perfect solution for those who love to garden, but have small spaces because they live in an apartment or home without a backyard.
+It is a perfect solution for those who love to garden, but live in an apartment or home without a backyard.

-Some other hanging vegetable garden ideas is to mix and match some vegetables and herbs in a hanging basket and position it near your kitchen for easy access.
+You can even mix and match some vegetables with herbs in a hanging basket and position it near your kitchen for easy access.

 You just need to have a sturdy, overhead anchor point, like a ceiling joist, post or wall stud and the right hardware, like a ceiling hook, extension S-hook, hanger bracket, etc.